 Equipment and Adapters

 Another issue is that in order to comply with safety standard regulators (FDA & MDD), the traditional Hokanson cuffs come with some interesting connectors which need adapters and/or modification to make them fit current standard equipment.
+This is because they are not blood pressure cuffs at all.

 Developing a veterinary-focused alternative